attilagk/monoallelic-brain/monoallelic-brain/_posts/2016-10-20-differential-expression-scz.md

 ## Introduction

 This analysis compares some gene sets raised by our study to the set of differential expressed genes in schizophrenia (SCZ) presented by ([Fromer et al 2016](http://www.nature.com/neuro/journal/vaop/ncurrent/full/nn.4399.html)) in their article *Gene expression elucidates functional impact of polygenic risk for schizophrenia*.
+For discussion see the post [about affected genes]({{ site.baseurl }}{% post_url 2016-10-19-about-affected-genes %}).

 {% include projects/monoallelic-brain/2016-10-20-differential-expression-scz.html %}